A first- or upper second-class undergraduate honours degree or equivalent professional qualification.

 Months of entry

-Modules are assessed by a combination of coursework, multiple-choice tests, essays, group reports and an individual research dissertation.
-You are required to complete coursework exercises and an assessment for the Statistical Research Methods module.
+You’ll be assessed through a combination of coursework, multiple-choice tests, essays, group reports and an individual research dissertation.

 Information for international students